How to Wash and Care for Your Kanga Care Cloth Diapers

 Can I bleach my cloth diapers?

 There are some rare occasions where bleach can be used to clean your cloth diapers.
-When this situation occurs Kanga Care has given special instructions on how to properly use bleach to sanitize your cloth diapers.
+When this situation occurs Kanga Care has given special instructions on how to properly use bleach to sanitize your reusable diapers.
 If you believe you may possibly need to sanitize your diapers please reach out to Kanga Care at firstname.lastname@example.org before doing so.
 Improper use of bleach can lead to voiding your warranty.
 If bleach is used too often on your cloth diapers it may cause delamination, damage the laminate and break down the elastic.

 Are scent and enzyme boosters okay to use in my wash routine?